 Funder: National Institutes of Health

-Summary: Supports the renewal of the Data Analysis, Informatics and Resource Center, and Coordinating Center for the long-term Adolescent Brain Cognitive Development (ABCD) Study.
+Summary: Supports renewal of the Adolescent Brain Cognitive Development – Extended (ABCD-E) Data Analysis, Informatics & Resource Center, and Coordinating Center to continue longitudinal research into young adulthood.

-Key Information: Limited competition—only existing awardees under RFA-DA-20-004 and RFA-DA-20-003 are eligible.
+Key Information: Limited to current awardees under RFA-DA-20-004 and RFA-DA-20-003; not open to new applicants.